 Hello, horror movie fanatics.
 Today, I want to introduce you to the fascinating (and dreadful) world of Japanese horror movies.
 If you are looking for terrific and original films or are eager to experience an unique culture of fear, look no more.

+I will avoid mentioning famous movies like Ringu or Ju-On.
+Instead, I will present to you some more obscure films that you may not heard about but deserve your time.
 I know that seven may not be enough, so maybe in the future I will create another list.
-So if you have suggestions, please let me know in the comment section.
+If you have suggestions, please let me know in the comment section.
 I promise that I will try to check them.
 And thanks to Annastasiya for her incredible recommendations.

 This is one of my personal favorites.
 The main subject of this movie is reincarnation.
-Our actions in the distant past can influence our actual existence, and all of our relationships translate to this particular life.
+Our actions in the distant past can influence our actual existence, and all of our relationships translate to this life.

-You can also check this:
+You can also check out:

 Have evil dreams!